 Global Distribution of Files Causes Data Sprawl and Constant Management

 Any company with multiple locations is faced with the challenge of hosting and managing storage at each site.
-Often, different NAS solutions are used throughout an organization, with each location hosting its own storage.
-Since each location has it’s own storage, local files can be accessed quickly and easily.
+Often, different NAS solutions are used throughout an organization, with each location hosting its own storage, causing data sprawl, and reducing manageability.
+Since each location has its own storage, local files can be accessed quickly and easily.
 However, if a user needs to access files that are hosted at a different location, then finding, accessing, and securely editing those files becomes a challenge.

 What is a Global Namespace?

 A global namespace is a universal file directory that makes files on multiple physical servers or storage arrays appear to be part of the same structure.
-The namespace could (and usually does) exist just within a single datacenter, or may span multiple locations (less common because it turn out this is much harder to do).
+The namespace could—and usually does—exist just within a single data center, or may span multiple locations, though this is less common because it is much harder to do.

-Put another way, it makes it look like all files are on the same Filer even though the data is actually spread across tens or hundreds of different nodes.
-Files across different sites and even the cloud might need to be part of a global namespace.
+Put another way, a global namespace enables all files to appear at the same location even though the data is actually spread across tens or hundreds of different nodes, both on-prem and in-cloud.

-By optionally leveraging Panzura’s data locality policies, any data in the Global Namespace can be cached at remote sites, delivering exceptional LAN-like performance over the WAN.
+By leveraging Panzura data locality policies, any data in the global namespace can be cached at remote sites, delivering exceptional LAN-like performance over the WAN.